cgiff9/automata/dfa/README.md

 ./dfa -q machineFile.txt -a600 -r100 10001 -o /tmp/acc.txt
 ```
 Just know that the first "non-option" parameter is always
-the machine file and the 2nd "non-option" paramter is
+the machine file and the 2nd "non-option" parameter is
 always the input string.
 The input string supplied directly
 via the command line always overrides the '-f' option.